What are the Best Low Maintenance Climbing Plants That Even Beginner Plant Parents can Master?

-With benefits and beauty, there’s nothing to lose.
+With benefits and beauty, there's nothing to lose.
 To top it off, many climbing plants are extremely easy to grow.
-The extravagant look of these plants can make people think they are difficult, but they are far from it.
+The luxurious look of these plants can make people think they are challenging, but they are far from it.
 They have evolved to grow tall to avoid herbivores, so they are made to survive.

 Top 5 Easy to Grow Climbing Plants

-When searching for low maintenance climbing plants the only thing you have to consider is where to grow them.
+When searching for low-maintenance climbing plants, you only have to consider where to grow them.
 Most vines will be drought-tolerant, so watering is not a concern.
-For example: make sure not to put a full sun vine like morning glory inside.
+For example: make sure you don't put a full-sun vine, like morning glory, inside.
 These are the top 5 easiest climbing plants:

-- Wisteria: If you’re looking for perennial flowering vines your best bet is wisteria.
+- Wisteria: If you're looking for perennial flowering vines, your best bet is wisteria.
 Wisteria can be smelled from hundreds of feet away.
-They bloom early Spring but still provide that great viny coverage year-round.
+They bloom in early Spring but still provide that tremendous viny coverage year-round.
 They are known for climbing to incredible heights.

-- Bougainvillea: Bougainvillea is drought tolerant and only requires fertilizer when it is flowering.
-Just plant it in a spot with full sun and water it occasionally and it will thrive!
+- Bougainvillea: Bougainvillea is drought tolerant and only requires fertilizer when flowering.
+Just plant it in a spot with full sun, water it occasionally, and it will thrive!

-- Morning Glory: One of the fastest-growing, self climbing plants is morning glory.
+- Morning Glory: One of the fastest-growing, self-climbing plants is morning glory.
 Morning Glory likes full sun and can tolerate dry periods.
-The amazing thing about these is that you can grow them easily from seed for as low as 20 cents at your local store.
+The fantastic thing about these is that you can grow them easily from seed for as low as 20 cents at your local store.

 Can you Keep Climbing Plants in Pots?

-Because climbing plants grow very tall, they need a strong pot to hold them in place.
-One with a wide surface area such as a rectangular planter is perfect.
-A wide pot will give the plant plenty of room to form a good root system.
+Because climbing plants grow very tall, they need a solid pot to hold them in place.
+One with a wide surface area, such as a rectangular planter, is perfect.
+A wide pot will give the plant plenty of room to form a sound root system.
 A rectangular pot will fit right along a wall, making it perfect for the plant to start climbing.

 A Big Rectangular Planter is a great option.
-Not only will your trailing plants have plenty of room to grow, but you will save on space as well.
+Not only will your trailing plants have plenty of room to grow, but you will also save on space.
 This planter is perfect for apartments and offices.

-Do You Need a Planter to Grow Your Climbing Plants in?
+Do You Need a Planter to Grow Your Climbing Plants?